bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-01-cigna-quoting-and-enrollment-portals.md

 My biggest personal accomplishment was conquering the huge learning curve of domain knowledge and enterprise exposure as a junior developer.

-My longest lasting accomplishment is the previously-mentioned bulk premium rating tool, which is still in use today and continues to save countless hours for an entire team of rate analysts.
+My longest-lasting application to date is the bulk premium rating tool.
+It is still in use today and still saves countless hours for a team of rate analysts.